 Above you can see very first MVP design concept screens we’ve implemented for an app that helps doctors determine preliminary diagnosis and schedule appointments.
 We were aimed to deliver a super-easy-to-navigate platform, hence, for the sake of clarity in UI, we’ve opted for a minimalistic style.

 The most effort-consuming stage.

-Prototypes show the way users interact with your design
+Prototypes show the way users interact with your MVP design

-To create user flows, we mostly use Figma.
+To create user flows for MVP design, we mostly use Figma.
 No software needs to be downloaded, because it’s browser-based.
 Making updates is super easy.
 Reviewing the design and asking a client for feedback in real-time — this is where Figma also excels at.